Generation Names And Years In Order

 - Master of self-depreciation.

 Millennials are also known as Generation Y and were born between 1981-1996.
-This aged is derived from following Generation X and Generation Z.

 At a time of the decline in fertility rates around the world, millennials were born and are now having fewer children than their ancestors.
 Millennials grew up in the Internet age and were the first global generation.